Skip to Content

 Premium content libraries

 If you’ve had success selling individual digital products, you can offer subscriptions to a big library of all your past and future products.
-For example, if your e-books always deliver, past buyers may see the value in simply subscribing to your library to get early and perpetual access to future ones.
+For example, if your e-books always deliver, past buyers may see the value in simply subscribing to your library to get early and ongoing access to future ones.
 The same goes for the creator who always makes new UX kits that speed up app production.
 Prove value and then improve your offer.

 Software and apps